Red Desert (film): Plot

 The following weekend, Giuliana, Ugo, and Corrado are walking beside a polluted estuary when they meet with another couple, Max and Linda, and together they drive to a small riverside shack at Porto Corsini where they meet Emilia.
 There, they engage in trivial small talk filled with jokes, role-playing, and sexual innuendo.
 Giuliana seems to find temporary solace in these mindless distractions.
 In a dense fog, a mysterious ship docks directly outside their shack.
 During their conversations, Corrado and Giuliana have grown closer, and he shows interest and sympathy for her.
 When a doctor arrives to board the ship, Giuliana, seeing that the ship is now quarantined because of an infectious disease, rushes off in a state of panic, nearly driving off the pier.

 Some time later, Ugo leaves on a business trip, and Giuliana spends more time with Corrado, revealing more about her anxieties.
 One day, Valerio becomes suddenly paralyzed from the waist down.
-Fearing he has contracted polio, Giuliana tries to comfort him with a story about a young girl who lives on an island and swims off a beach at an isolated cove.
+Fearing he has contracted polio, Giuliana tries to comfort the boy with a story about a young girl who lives on an island and swims off a beach at an isolated cove.
 The girl is at home with her surroundings, but after a mysterious sailing ship approaches offshore, all the rocks of the cove seem to come alive and sing to her in one voice.
 Soon afterwards, Giuliana discovers that Valerio was only pretending to be paralyzed.
 Unable to imagine why her son would do such a cruel thing, Giuliana's sense of loneliness and isolation returns.

 Desperate to end her inner turmoil, Giuliana goes to Corrado's room.
 Giuliana is distraught and begins to disrobe.
 Initially she resists Corrado's advances, but they eventually have sex.
 The intimacy, however, does little to relieve Giuliana's sense of isolation.
 Corrado drives Giuliana to her empty shop, where she remarks that there is something "terrible" about reality.
 Later, Giuliana wanders to a dockside ship where she meets a Turkish sailor and asks if the ship takes passengers.
 She tries to communicate her feelings to him, but he cannot understand her words.
 Acknowledging the reality of her isolation, she says, "We are all separate."